Anasjabri/homelab-services/README.md

 ```
 Basically each service is in its own folder.
 For each of this service every kubernetes resource is in separate file.
+All the ansible scripts and playbooks are in ansible folder.

 ## Public services